MissKittin/php-js-css-web-toolkit/README.md

 # PHP-JS-CSS web toolkit
 A set of tools, components and libraries that you can use in your project
 Recommended PHP version: 7.4
-Supported relational databases: SQLite3, PostgreSQL, MySQL
+Supported relational databases: PostgreSQL, MySQL, SQLite3

 ## Principles
 * respect the KISS rule